AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

 feature: Workfront Fusion
 exl-id: cc2c3f87-34dc-4a06-9f5f-1a7fb10a3b82
 ---
-# View a scenario's execution history in Adobe Workfront Fusion
+# View a scenario's execution history in [!DNL Adobe Workfront Fusion]

 You can display information about all the runs for a scenario, or you can search all executions of the scenario for specific data.